LucasSch1/LucasSch1/README.md

 ## 🚀 About me
-I am a young French developer currently in BTS SIO SLAM (solutions software and business applications) in second year at Lycée Frédéric Chopin
+I am a young French developer currently training php developer symfony on openclassrooms